dargonfyl/imgui-painter/README.md

 $ cmake .. [-G your-target-generator]
 $ cmake --build .
 ```
-__NOTE:__ You should configure with 64-bit.
-To quote the Linux manuals, _undefined behaviour_ may occur if you do not.

 ## License
 Licensed under The Unlicense, that is, you're pretty much free to do whatever you want with this code, and there is no warranty/liability.